VincentWei/fsen/README.md

 ## Goal of FSEN

-Initially, we launch FSEN as an open source project, because we want to build a better open source community (the site www.fullstackengineer.net) to host another open source project - Open Cloud API.
+Initially, we launch FSEN as an open source project, because we want to build a better open source community (the site www.fullstackengineer.net) to host another open source projects - Open Cloud API.

 However, we hope FSEN can be used for any purpose which is suitable.
 We will continue developing FSEN as an open source project.
+Of course, the www.FullStackEngineer.Net site also welcome to host other open source projects!

 ## About the initiator